staticf0x/sublime-config/README.md

 ## Python LSP

-Either install the LSP-pylsp sublime package for convenience, or for the absolute latest version of all paackages, do this:
+Either install the LSP-pylsp sublime package for convenience, or for the absolute latest version of all packages, do this:

 ```bash
 pip3 install --user python-lsp-server[all] python-lsp-ruff pyls-isort